-The stock is in very good condition and above safe limits and precautionary biological levels.
-The fishing pressure is sustainable at the recommended levels and the stock is managed by a joint plan, which takes into account the 'straddling' nature of this stock (the fact that the herring cross and are fished through international boundaries during their migration), and it is in line with the precautionary approach.
+Although declining , the stock is in very good condition and above all reference levels and assessed as having full reproductive capacity.
+The fishing pressure is at sustainable levels but above the management plan target.
+The stock is managed by a joint plan, which takes into account the 'straddling' nature of this stock (the fact that the herring cross and are fished through international boundaries during their migration), and it is in line with the precautionary approach.
 The fishing methods are relatively clean, although there is no information on bycatch.
-The fishery was certified as an environmentally responsible fishery by the Marine Stewardship Council in 2009.
+The fishery was certified as an environmentally responsible fishery by the Marine Stewardship Council (MSC) in 2009.

 Herring belongs to the same family of fish (clupeids) as sprat and pilchard.
 It can grow to greater than 40cm, although size differs between 'races' (distinct breeding stocks).
 Most herring landed are around 25cm.
 Herring are sexually mature at between 3-9 years (depending on stock) and populations include both spring and autumn spawners.
 At least one population in UK waters spawns in any one month of the year.
 Herring have an important role in the marine ecosystem, as a transformer of plankton at the bottom of the food chain to higher trophic or feeding levels, e.g. for cod, seabirds and marine mammals.
 It is also considered to have a major impact on other fish stocks as prey and predator and is itself prey for seabirds and marine mammals in the North Sea and other areas.
 Herring spawning and nursery areas are sensitive and vulnerable to anthropogenic or human influences such as sand and gravel extraction.